Asian Side of Istanbul

 ANADOLU KAVAGI (Anatolian Village)

-Hello, a real fishermen town.
+Hello, a real fishermen's town.
 This is the last town on the Anatolian coast along the Bosphorus line.
 Anadolu Kavagi is a tiny green village-like town that you will reach after a wonderfully enjoyable boat ride.
-It greets the guests with fish restaurants spread around Yoros castle, which you will reach after a short 20-minute uphill walk.
-Perhaps an ice cream will accompany you on the way back.
-And you can buy souvenirs from its tiny shops and keep your memories to always be with you.
+It greets guests with fish restaurants spread around Yoros Castle, which you will reach after a short 20-minute uphill walk.
+Perhaps an ice cream will accompany you on the way back, and you can buy souvenirs from its tiny shops to keep your memories with you always.

 View Instagrammable Places in Istanbul Article